FlavioPatti/ppg-masked-autoencoders/README.md

 In its place a regression tail was inserted consisting of two Convolutional layers a AvgPooling and a final Linear layer, which starting from the extracted features of the pre-training step tries to exploit this acquired knowledge for Heart Rate estimation of the various patients present in the mentioned datasets.

-A Masked Autoencoder-**big** was chosen for the time experiments are:
+A Masked Autoencoder-**big** was chosen for the time experiments with the following configurations:
 - `depth` = 12,
 - `heads` = 16,
 - `embed_dim`= 256

-A Masked Autoencoder-**small** was chosen for the frequency experiments are:
+A Masked Autoencoder-**small** was chosen for the frequency experiments with the following configurations:
 - `depth` = 4,
 - `heads` = 16,
 - `embed_dim`= 64